HJ35 MEng Mechanical Engineering / Advanced Materials (4 yrs)

 Typical course content

-Years 1 and 2 are compulsory for all Mechanical Engineering themes and provide sound preparation for the final part of the degree.
+Years 1 and 2 are compulsory for all Mechanical Engineering themes and provide sound preparation for the final two years the degree.

 In Year 3, you will have the opportunity to specialise taking modules designed for your theme.
 You will also undertake an individual project that usually takes the form of a design or research exercise, and involves the production of a formal report.